25 min read 3 hour project ~$100 Medium

 Overview

 If you’re training LLMs, building AI apps, or developing agents - you’ll need some way to evaluate their performance.
 This can come at different points in the development lifecycle: during initial development, as it’s in production to detect regressions or drift, or as you seek to upgrade to newer models and/or configurations.
-Because the outputs of LLMs, AI apps, and agents are typically subjective or open-ended, there are essentially only three ways performance can be measured:- Human labeling or user feedback
+Because the outputs of LLMs, AI apps, and agents are typically subjective or open-ended, there are essentially only three ways performance can be measured:- Human data labeling

 - LLM-as-a-judge